sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

   		- click on the first species and click through possible states using the "<" ">" buttons.
 Repeat for every species in the list and optimize each charge state.
 Navigate to the next species using the up and down arrow keys.
 - Label this structure with "preprocessed_noCaps" in the sidebar and export PDB from Maestro.
 Use MobaXTerm to download from remote filesystem to local computer, then scp using the dtn and add it to Savio filesystem.

-- (Round Two) Add water molecules to stabilize the charged residues in the protein
+- (Round Two) Add internal water molecules to stabilize the charged residues in the protein
 	- Dowser is built into the Savio bash, so just call < dowser filename.pdb >
  	- Confirm that dowser completes correctly, does not crash
   	- scp dowserwat.pdb onto local filesystem, then upload to remote using MobaXTerm